jaghaimo/starpocalypse/README.md

 **Engagement Module**

-1. All non-blacklisted factions, and only player-won engagements are considered for reputation adjustment.
+1. Any non-blacklisted factions, and only player-won engagements are considered for reputation adjustment.
 1. Reputation adjustment is based on relationship between faction being adjusted and owner of the fleet you have beaten.
 1. Maximum reputation adjustment is 1 for factions that are vengeful (or -1 for factions that are cooperative) to the owner of the fleet you have beaten.
 1. For commissioned faction the max adjustment is 3 (or -3).